KumareshBabuNS/connection-tester-cloudfoundry/README.md

-# A connection tester for Cloud Foundry
+# A connection tester for Cloud Foundry®
 To validate if an external service is reachable from your Cloud Foundry instance, you normally would like to send a kind of `ping` from there.
 The easiest way to do so is [CF SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html).

 However, if your Ops admin disabled CF SSH, the Connection Tester for Cloud Foundry becomes handy.